 Following the 'accidental' death of William Rufus his brother Henry seized the royal treasure in Winchester and was crowned king of England.
 His brother Robert became Duke of Normandy.

 Henry I was born in 1068 and he was well educated.
 When he seized the throne he issued a charter promising to rule justly.
 He also gained favor with his Saxon subjects by marrying Edith, a descendant of Edmund Ironside.
 Very importantly he also had the support of the church.

 Henry proved to be a capable monarch.
 He frequently quarreled with his brother Robert, Duke of Normandy.
 In 1101 Robert invaded England, landing at Portsmouth Harbour but by the treaty of Alton he agreed to go home again.
 However the peace did not last long.
 In 1105 Henry invaded Normandy.
 In 1106 he won the battle of Tichenbrai.
 (His Saxon subjects saw this as revenge for the battle of Hastings).
 Henry also captured his brother Robert.
 He was held captive until 1134 when he died at the age of 80.

 Henry also formed a royal zoo in England with exotic animals such as lions, leopards, lynxes, camels and a porcupine.

-However when Henry died of food poisoning at the age of 67 many barons felt a woman could not rule England and they supported Henry's nephew Stephen.
-So Stephen was crowned king of England.
+However when Henry died in 1135 his nephew Stephen also claimed the throne and many barons supported him.
+Matilda was abroad when her father died and Stephen was crowned king of England.
 Yet Matilda would not give up her claim to the throne and she had many supporters too.
-As a result a long civil war began in 1135, which went on till 1154.
+As a result a long civil war began which went on till 1154.
 These years were called the 'nineteen long winters'.
 Fighting only ended when, shortly before his death, Stephen agreed to recognize Matilda's son Henry as his heir.
 Following Stephen's death in 1154 Matilda's son became King Henry II.
 He proved to be a strong and capable ruler.